My Friend

 do—for my words are naught but thy own thoughts in sound and my

-- Imagery: Imagery is used to perceive things involving their five senses.
-For example, “My path is not thy path, yet together we walk, hand in hand”, “care-woven garment that protects me from thy questionings and thee from my negligence” and “The flame would burn thy eyesight and the smoke would crowd thy nostrils.”
+- Imagery: Gibran masterfully uses imagery to appeal to the senses.
+Lines like, “My path is not thy path, yet together we walk, hand in hand,” and “care-woven garment that protects me from thy questionings and thee from my negligence,” create vivid pictures in the reader’s mind.
+The image of “the flame would burn thy eyesight and the smoke would crowd thy nostrils” is particularly striking.

 “Then I speak of the noontide that dances upon the hills and of

-The purple shadow that steals its way across the valley.”
+the purple shadow that steals its way across the valley.”

 Analysis of Poetic Devices Used in “My Friend”